-On Blocket Weekend bags is one of his targets.
-And in his collection at home there is a favorite.
+On Blocket, weekend bags are one of his targets.
+And in his collection at home, there is a favorite.

 Buying that bag and other reused things makes Daniel one of Blocket’s environmental heroes.

-”To me Blocket is opportunities, it might sound a bit silly, but it’s really true.
+”To me, Blocket is opportunity.
+It might sound a bit silly, but it’s really true.
 It’s consumption without exploiting the environment.”

-Daniel is one of Blockets user, Schibsted’s marketplace in Sweden.
-Together, all users are contributing to the Second Hand Effect, regardless of their purpose for shopping secondhand.
+Daniel is one of Blocket’s users, Schibsted’s marketplace in Sweden.
+Together, all users contribute to the Second Hand Effect, regardless of their purpose for shopping secondhand.

 Secondhand trade of clothes and shoes at Blocket annually saves approximately 2000 tons CO2e which is equal to the carbon emissions from 300 Swedes in one year.